smadue/simple-web-capstone/planning.md

-The following are the planning for this project:<br>
+The following are the planning to bring this project to live:<br>

 H1 Headers
 Font Family: Roboto